instadw/instadwell-blog/_posts/2026-1-03-affordable-student-accommodation-in-pune.md

 ## Average Student Budget for PGs in Pune

 Most students in Pune try to keep their accommodation budget between ₹7,000 and ₹10,000 per month.
+This aligns closely with Pune’s overall cost-of-living benchmarks reported by [Numbeo](https://www.numbeo.com/cost-of-living/in/Pune)

 ### Typical Monthly Budget Range